CAFAudit/audit-service/docs/pages/en-us/Architecture.md

       }
     }

-The above JSON, returned from Elasticsearch, illustrates the field type mappings for an index belonging to a tenant whose ID is `1`.
-Audit event information is stored in fixed fields and the event parameters are mapped to appropriate types based on field name suffixes added by the Audit library.

 A tenant application's audit events are sent from the client-side library to Elasticsearch and added to the index created for the tenant.

+The following JSON, returned from Elasticsearch, illustrates all of the application audit events belonging to the `1_audit` index.
+In other words each hit displayed is an audit event message belonging to a tenant application.

     GET /1_audit/cafAuditEvent/_search
     {